rust-lang/rust/doc/tutorial.md

 by the garbage collector.

 By comparison, languages like C++ offer very precise control over where objects are allocated.
-In particular, it is common to put them directly on the stack, avoiding expensive heap allocation.
-In Rust this is possible as well, and the compiler will use a clever _pointer lifetime analysis_ to ensure that no variable can refer to stack objects after they are destroyed.
+In particular, it is common to allocate them directly on the stack, avoiding expensive heap allocation.
+In Rust this is possible as well, and the compiler uses a [clever _pointer lifetime analysis_][borrow] to ensure that no variable can refer to stack objects after they are destroyed.

+[borrow]: tutorial-borrowed-ptr.html

 ## How concurrency considerations influence the memory model

 Memory safety in a concurrent environment involves avoiding race conditions between two threads of execution accessing the same memory.
-Even high-level languages often require programmers to correctly employ locking to ensure that a program is free of races.
+Even high-level languages often require programmers to make correct use of locking to ensure that a program is free of races.

 Rust starts from the position that memory cannot be shared between tasks.
 Experience in other languages has proven that isolating each